acg-team/Selection-in-Genes-Course/tutorials/simple-codon-model/Results.md

 - > What are the estimates of ω?
 How would you interpret these estimates?

-For the first run the estimate of ω is *0.839*, and for the second it is *0.9*02.
-Both of these values are below 1, however not significantly.
+For the first run the estimate of ω is *0.839*, and for the second it is *0.902*.
+Both of these values are below 1, however we cannot tell whether they are significantly different from 1.
 From prior information we also know that this specific gene is a well-known example of adaptive evolution.
 As in these analyses ω is averaged over all positions in the sequences we can conclude that the exact value is not very informative.

 - > Compare your results to the analyses of this dataset (**D10** in the paper) in the original PAML [paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1461088/).
 Do your observations agree with those of Yang et al.?